Koha-Community/kohadocs/source/opac.rst

 |image941|

-If you have turned on :ref:`Enhanced content system preferences <enhanced-content-label>` preferences you may have book jackets on your search results.
+If you have turned on :ref:`Enhanced content system preferences <enhanced-content-system-preferences-label>` preferences you may have book jackets on your search results.

 |image942|